Crisis Counseling and Intervention: How Counselors Provide Immediate Help

 What is Crisis Counseling?

-According to the American Counseling Association, crisis counseling assists individuals with coping and support after a major crisis.
-Crisis counseling is brief and time-limited with specific goals for achieving stability, increasing an internal sense of empowerment and safety, and locating appropriate resources.
-Typically, this type of counseling can range from 15 minutes to 2 hours and is provided throughout 1-3 sessions.
+Crisis counselors assist individuals with coping and support in the wake of a major crisis.
+According to the American Counseling Association, crisis counseling is brief and time-limited, with specific goals: achieving stability, increasing an internal sense of empowerment and safety, and connecting individuals with appropriate resources.
+Typically, sessions range from 15 minutes to 2 hours, and support is provided over 1 to 3 sessions.
 While it is not a substitute for long-term therapy or psychiatric care, crisis counseling can provide a safe outlet for immediate relief.

-Crisis counselors often utilize psychological first aid, which focuses on reducing acute distress, restoring physical and mental stabilization, and integrates prosocial coping skills.
-Professionals trained in mental health first aid assist with identifying and responding to signs of mental illness or substance use (i.e. someone experiencing a panic attack or experiencing suicidal ideation).
+Crisis counselors often utilize psychological first aid, a framework developed by the National Child Traumatic Stress Network and the National Center for PTSD that focuses on reducing acute distress, restoring physical and mental stabilization, and fostering prosocial coping skills.
+Professionals and community members trained in Mental Health First Aid learn to identify and respond to signs of mental illness or substance use challenges, such as someone experiencing a panic attack or suicidal ideation.
+More than 4.5 million people across the United States have completed Mental Health First Aid training, according to the National Council for Mental Wellbeing.

 What Crisis Counselors Do: